NotDidac/42_school_new_exams_rank_03/README.md

 * The questions are collected from Github and other online sources.
 The solutions are my own.
 * Depending on your campus, you might not encounter the same set of questions during the exam.
 * The solutions can contain mistakes.
 Rote-learning the code is not recommended.
-* If you have any feedback or suggestions, please reach out to me via karin.t.yang@outlook.com, or "tiyang" in the 42born2code Slack channel.
+* This repo is a work-in-progress.
+If you have any feedback or suggestions, please reach out to me via karin.t.yang@outlook.com, or "tiyang" in the 42born2code Slack channel.
 * Good luck with your exam!